mcandre/hello-thrift/README.md

 ## Mad Men

-In this scenario, we're developing a digital platform for marketing headphones to command line users, an oft-forgotten source of revenue.
+In this scenario, we're developing a digital platform for selling headphones to command line users connected to ARPANET in the late '60s, a market often overlooked.

 ```
 vagrant$ mvn package